yanguanglan/producer.producer/README.md

 - Validate the composer.json file
 - Check for informational files (see below) and for a `phpunit.xml.dist` file
 - Check that the LICENSE file has the current year in it
-- Call `composer update` and run the unit tests
+- Call `composer update`, run the unit tests, and make sure they cleaned up after
 - Check that the PHP docblocks in the `src/` directory are valid (see below)
 - Check that the CHANGES file is in the most-recent commit to the repository